FRONT AND CENTER

 Welcome to the team!
-We look forward to working together to build a world-class museum and institute that every Marine, Sailor and citizen is proud of.
+We look forward to working together to build a world-class museum that every Marine, Sailor and citizen is proud of.

 Mr. Keith Byrd enlisted in the Marine Corps in 1981 and proudly served his country until 1984.
 Following his military service, he became a NC State Highway Patrol Trooper.
 From there, he worked in varying upper level management positions at UPS for 20 years before co-founding Transportation Impact, a logistics business in Emerald Isle, NC, in 2008.
 Keith currently serves as their Chairman of the Board of Directors.